sematic-ai/sematic/docs/upgrades.md

 when performing the upgrade.
 {% endhint %}

+### vX.X.X to v0.30.0

+Default Kubernetes deployments of the Sematic server will now run with 2 pods for the API server, in order to enable high availability.
+As such, the memory and CPU requests and limits for each pod has been halved.

 ### v0.28.X to v0.29.0

 Direct support for Matplotlib figures was dropped in favor of the [`Image`